SethSmigelski/search-appearance-toolkit-seo-44/README.md

 * **[Under The Weather](https://wordpress.org/plugins/under-the-weather/)** - A lightweight and customizable weather widget, powered by the OpenWeather API, that caches and presents weather data with multiple style options.

 ## Changelog

+### 4.3.0
+* FEATURE: **Table of Contents Schema:** Automatically generates `hasPart` schema synchronized with the Jump Links Block to support "Jump-to" links in search results.
+* FEATURE: **Advanced HowTo Schema:** A new "Block-Aware" scanner uses the Jump Links Block to strictly define steps while intelligently mining the introduction for tools, time, yield, and video data.
+* TWEAK: Added a "Generate HowTo Schema" checkbox to the SEO 44 metabox, giving users explicit control over when the advanced scanner runs.
+* FEATURE: **YouTube Integration:** Added support for the YouTube Data API v3 to fetch accurate video upload dates for VideoObject schema.
+* TESTED: Tested to WordPress Version 6.9

 ### 4.2.0
 * **FEATURE:** **Rich Organization Schema:** Added a comprehensive settings section to generate Organization structured data for the Knowledge Graph.